-We account for our common stock subject to possible redemption in accordance with the guidance in Accounting Standards Codification ("ASC") Topic 480 "Distinguishing Liabilities from Equity."
-Common stock subject to mandatory redemption is classified as a liability instrument and is measured at fair value.
-Conditionally redeemable common stock (including common stock that features redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within our control) is classified as temporary equity.
+We accounts for our Class A common stock subject to possible redemption in accordance with the guidance in Accounting Standards Codification ("ASC") Topic 480 "Distinguishing Liabilities from Equity."
+Shares of Class A common stock subject to mandatory redemption is classified as a liability instrument and is measured at fair value.
+Conditionally redeemable common stock (including common stock that feature redemption rights that is either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within our control) is classified as temporary equity.
 At all other times, common stock is classified as stockholders' equity.

-Our common stock features certain redemption rights that are considered to be outside of our control and subject to occurrence of uncertain future events.
-Accordingly, the common stock subject to possible redemption is presented as temporary equity, outside of the stockholders' equity section of our balance sheet.
+Our Class A common stock features certain redemption rights that are considered to be outside of our control and subject to occurrence of uncertain future events.
+Accordingly, shares of Class A common stock subject to possible redemption are presented as temporary equity, outside of the stockholders' equity section of our balance sheets.